Skip to main content

 • Partner — An integrator using Sumvin, addressed via their SIS API key and their SIS Dashboard organisation.

 • SRI — Sumvin Resource Identifier.
 URI-style identifier for users, resources, and capabilities.
+The wire identity system behind Sigil.
 SRI reference

 Signing, keys & wallets